 The Conscious Collections (year round)

-Teens Turning Green launched the Conscious Collections in February 2013, a selection of thoughtfully curated, ethically-produced products across many lifestyle categories.
+Teens Turning Green curates themed collections of ethically-produced products across many lifestyle categories.
 Selected items are based on health of ingredients, environmental impact, efficacy, and verified standards like USDA Certified Organic, non-GMO, and Fair Trade.
 Live life, sustainably.
-Each monthly Collection has a unique theme.
-Take a look at the website.
+Each seasonal Collection has a unique theme, which can be viewed on the website.
 All proceeds support the TTG Summer Internship Program.

 The Conscious Kitchen (August to June)